-If a tree falls in your property because of a storm or some other extraordinary accident, homeowners’ insurance will most likely cover the cost of the tree removal.
-What they will not cover is if the tree is deal or in disrepair and falls.
+If a neighbor’s tree falls on your property because of a storm or some other extraordinary accident, homeowners’ insurance will most likely cover the cost of the tree removal.
+What they will not cover it if the tree is deal or in disrepair and falls.

-In a situation where a tree from your neighbor’s yard has fallen into your yard, then your neighbors insurance will foot the bill.
+In a situation where a tree from your neighbor’s yard has fallen into your yard, then your neighbor’s insurance will foot the bill.
 Their tree, their problem.
-In the even that they are not covered, your insurance company should come to the party to remove the tree as no matter the circumstances, they were out of your control and you are the victim of an accident.
+In the event that they are not covered, your insurance company should come to the party to remove the tree as no matter the circumstances, they were out of your control and you are the victim of an accident.

 What about after a storm or a hurricane?

-If a tree fell on your house because of storm, hail, and lightning etc. your insurance will cover the cost.
+If a tree fell on your house because of a storm, hail, and lightning, etc. your insurance will cover the cost.

-On the other hand, if the tree falls on your lawn or any empty space because of storm or hail, the insurance will not be applicable for the tree removal.
+On the other hand, if the tree falls on your lawn or an empty space because of a storm or hail, the insurance will not be applicable for the tree removal.

 Basically, if a storm blew into your property and caused lasting damage to the structure, the insurance company would be willing to step up.
-However, they will not help you if they do not see evidence of the tree having caused any damage.
-In this cases, you got ‘lucky’ as it fell over the right way and you need to have it removed.
+However, they will not help you if they do not see evidence of the tree that has caused any damage.
+In these cases, you got ‘lucky’ as it fell over the right way and you need to have it removed.

 How much is allotted for tree removal in an insurance claim?